hantiiii/light-ckpool-solo-stats-viewer/README.md

 sudo /usr/bin/php /var/www/html/btcnode/prediction_parser.php
 ```

-Your stats page should now be live and collecting data!
+Your stats page should now be live!

 ---

-## 💖 Support
+## ?
+Support

 If you find this project useful and want to show your appreciation, donations are welcome!